We’ve heard about natural methods of birth control, but how do they actually work and are they effective at preventing pregnancy?

 For best results, be sure to use a basal body thermometer.
 It’s important to take your temperature as soon as you wake up before doing anything that may cause your temperature to change, like walking around, eating, drinking, or smoking.

 Additionally, you should try to take your temperature at the same time every morning.
 As with checking for cervical mucus, once you get into a habit of taking your temperature, it isn’t as much of a hassle as it may sound.
-There are very specific rules that must be adhered to regarding your temperature shift in order to avoid pregnancy, but generally, a woman can be considered infertile 3-4 days after her temperature rises.
+There are very specific rules that must be adhered to regarding your temperature shift in order to avoid pregnancy, but generally, a woman can be considered infertile three to four days after her temperature rises.
 Make sure to seek the advice of a fertility awareness instructor about what specific guidelines you should follow, because every woman’s cycle is different.

 Is It Effective?

-As a SymptoPro Fertility Education instructor, one of the most common concerns I hear about FABMs has to do with whether or not they are actually effective when it comes to preventing pregnancy.
+As a SymptoPro Fertility Education instructor, one of the most common concerns I hear about FABMs has to do with whether or not they're actually effective when it comes to preventing pregnancy.
 It’s a question worth asking, and thankfully, there have been several different studies performed that show that FABMs can actually be just as effective as hormonal contraceptives when used correctly.

 FABMs can actually be just as effective as hormonal contraceptives when used correctly.